Consultation and engagement

 The council consulted on an updated Statement of Community Involvement (SCI), setting out how the community can get involved in the preparation of local planning policy documents and decisions on planning applications.

-For more information about this document, how to submit comments, and the events taking place as part of the consultation, visit our SCI page.
+For more information about this document, visit our SCI page.

 Poplar Neighbourhood Forum

 The council is consulting on an application received from Poplar Regen Alliance to be designated as the Neighbourhood Planning Forum for the Poplar Neighbourhood Planning Area.

 A six week consultation period is taking place from 9 August 2018 to 20 September 2018.

 Find out more about this application.